epigeneticstoocean/2018OAExp_larvae/notebook/20200909_troubleShootingi5Primer.md

 AATGATACGGCGACCACCGAGATCTACACNNNNNNNNACACTCTTTCCCTACACGACGCTCTTCCGATCT
 ```

-* We could try ordering a couple of these (about 20 dollars an oligo) to see if that works
+One option is could try ordering a couple of these (about 20 dollars an oligo) to see if the short primer works.

 ## Remake our primer stock